-Question Indicative Content Marks Guidance 8c Clarke: The Angelus OR Sunday The Angelus records the feelings of a child left by her family at a school, and the loneliness she feels.
-The first stanza, with its descriptions of wind, rain, fog, the echoing of the bell, and the overall bleakness, reflects the child's loneliness.
-The angelus bell, with its swing, surefootedness and dancing rope, offers some comfort amid the bleakness.
-The description of the family tea and the cakes "that tasted of dust" emphasise her misery, whilst the third stanza hints at her fear of the tunnel, the shadows and the dark corridors.
+Clarke: The Angelus OR Sunday Basic responses will show some understanding of the (c) 16 chosen poem, focusing on the memories, and how Clarke's writing brings them to life, with some relevant textual The Angelus records the feelings of a child left by her family at a school, and the loneliness she feels.
+The first support.
+They will move through the bands as response to stanza, with its descriptions of wind, rain, fog, the echoing the poem becomes better informed and supported.
+Sound responses will show clear and sustained understanding of of the bell, and the overall bleakness, reflects the child's loneliness.
+The angelus bell, with its swing, how Clarke makes the memories so vivid.
+The best will surefootedness and dancing rope, offers some comfort show critical perception in interpreting the poem and sensitive understanding of the effects of Clarke's choice of amid the bleakness.
+The description of the family tea and the cakes "that tasted of dust" emphasise her misery, language and structure. whilst the third stanza hints at her fear of the tunnel, the shadows and the dark corridors.
 Sunday brings alive an incident recalled in considerable detail of a Sunday "helping day" that ended in misadventure.
 Responses to either poem should focus on the detail Clarke uses to bring the memories to life.
-11 Basic responses will show a little awareness of the memories recalled in the chosen poem.
-They will move through the bands as understanding becomes more secure and better supported by textual reference.
-The best will reveal a reasonably developed understanding of the chosen poem, select appropriate material to show what is recalled, and link it to some aspect of the poem's language.
+The focus of the question is on Clarke's writing, so responses should consider the language in detail.
+The structure of The Angelus should attract comment, not least on the way the last stanza contrasts the misery of the child on that traumatic first day with the apparent cheeriness of the "bright girls" with their "pretty rooms".
+However, the comforting bell has gone and the elms are dead.